sideprotocol/shuttler/README.md

 # Shuttler

-Shuttler is a TSS network client
+Shuttler is a client that synchronizes Bitcoin blocks and signs threshold signatures for Bitcoin transactions

 The *`TSS`*(**Threshold Signature Scheme**) network is a key building block intended to perform Bitcoin signing in the distributed manner to facilitate the Bitcoin bridge on the [Side Chain](https://github.com/sideprotocol/side)